Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 Tested the experience across leadership challenges, expanding from feedback on communication to performance coaching and leading team change.

-Early testing showed our first intro page didn’t give learners enough context.
+Early testing showed that our first intro page didn’t give learners enough information.
 They felt unclear about the conversation goal and how to know when they had finished.

-I redesigned it to better prepare them without overwhelming.
+I redesigned it to better prepare them without overloading them.

 • Outlined the scenario and coaching goal